-These Soft Gingerbread Cookies are the best gingerbread cookies ever!
-They have crispy edges with soft and chewy centers and are perfectly spiced!
-Plus they are so easy to make - no rolling or cutting-out necessary to enjoy this rich & nostalgic gingerbread recipe!
-Roll them in sugar, add a simple gingerbread glaze or serve them plain!
+These Soft Gingerbread Cookies have crispy edges with soft and chewy centers and are perfectly spiced!
+Plus they are easy to make – no rolling or cutting-out necessary to enjoy this rich & nostalgic gingerbread recipe!
+Roll them in sugar, add a simple gingerbread glaze or serve them plain.

 Is it even Christmas if you don't make gingerbread cookies?
 I'd have to say no, because no other cookie in our repertoire (click here for our favorite cookie recipes) smells and tastes like the holidays quite as much as these soft gingerbread cookies!
 Plus, they are legitimately the best gingerbread cookies you'll ever eat!